knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 You can download the precompiled binary files from here: https://github.com/knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/releases.
 Of course you can also [compile the firmware yourself](https://github.com/knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/wiki/Howto:-Compile-Firmware-with-PlatformIO) with PlatformIO or the Arduino IDE.

 In order to make it clear, the file names contain the individual features.

+`_1G` stands for the firt generation i3 Mega with only one Z endstop.
+Do NOT use this Firmware on the regular i3 Mega!

 `_S` stands for the Mega S with the titan extruder.